Meet Your Peer Navigators!

 We want to make your experience at MCC successful and engaging!

-Over the semester, we will present numerous programs: social activities to meet new friends, life skills workshops and more.
-Take a look at some of our upcoming events!
+Over the semester, we present numerous programs: social activities to meet new friends, life skills workshops and more.

 Sean Brown is a criminal justice major, an avid fisherman – and a self-described “great listener.”
 He chose MCC because of its affordability and great learning atmosphere.
 Sean grew up in Greece and is extremely grateful for his family.
 His professional goal?
 “To become a state trooper.”